cpjobling/eg-150-textbook/_sources/freq_resp/bode_plots.md

 +++ {"slideshow": {"slide_type": "slide"}}

 (unit6.2.6)=
-## Aysymptotic bode plots for first-order systems
+## Aysymptotic Bode plots for first-order systems

-In the remainder of this Unit, we will rely on the explanations given by Carlos Osorio in Parts 3 and 4 of {cite}`osorio93`.
+In the remainder of this unit, we will rely on the explanations given by Carlos Osorio in Parts 3 and 4 of {cite}`osorio93`.
 This material is also covered in Worked Problem 5.47 from {cite}`schaum`.

-You can always produce a bode plot for a system by use of the tools provided in MATLAB.
+You can always produce a Bode plot for a system by use of the tools provided in MATLAB.

 However, a knowledge of the asymptotic behaviour of first and second order poles (the insight gained by Bode in 1938), provides a powerful tool for analysis and design of systems in the frequency domain.